microsoft/Nonprofit_Data_Warehouse_Quickstart/README.md

+> [!WARNING]
+> This repository is no longer being actively maintained and will be removed from GitHub on December 31, 2025.

 # Nonprofit Data Warehouse Quickstart

 Data warehouses enable organizations to get the most out of their data by aggregating multi-source data and transforming it so that organizations can layer analytics and generate important insights.